iifl-logo

 ACKNOWLEDGEMENTS

-Your Directors wish to express their appreciation of the support and co-operation of the Central and the State Government, bankers,
+Your Directors wish to express their appreciation for the support and co-operation of the Central and the State Government, bankers, financial institutions, suppliers, associates and subcontractors and seeks their continued patronage in future as well.

 For and on behalf of the Board of